 For the purpose of this disclosure, and in particular for the calculation of the PAI figures, Generali has adopted its best efforts to complete the values for each indicator.
-As a Group, we set up a PAI reporting solution that fulfills to the best of our understanding the requirements currently expressed of the regulations, taking into account the limitations encountered such as data availability and regulatory interpretation topics, as well the reliance on independent external providers both in terms of data and reporting solutions.
+As a Group, we set up a PAI reporting solution that fulfills to the best of our understanding the requirements currently expressed of the regulations, considering the limitations encountered such as data availability and regulatory interpretation topics, as well the reliance on independent external providers both in terms of data and reporting solutions.
+We expect future European regulatory development to contribute to the data quality from companies in our portfolio (e.g. CSRD and CSDDD) as well as to further clarify the disclosure requirements (i.e. expected revisions of SFDR Regulatory Technical Standards).
 During 2023 and going forward we plan to improve the reporting, liaising also with data providers to increase coverage and further develop our methodology, consistently with the instructions of the regulation to provide a best effort view of our portfolio's exposure to adverse impacts.